IonutParau/vx_standard_format/NEXT_STANDARD.md

 The rotation must be a number.

-The data must be an object.
+The data may be an object.
+If it is not an object, it is treated as an empty object.

 There are typically 2 layers: foreground and background.